AstroUQ/ladder/GHPagesData/docs/index.md

 Much like investigating the real Universe, we don't expect you to address ALL of the above questions in a superbly detailed manner.
 You must pick and choose which questions or aspects of this project you want to concentrate on.

 However: We suggest that your starting point be constructing a distance ladder.
+You will get at least a 5 for an appropriately well written report *if* it contains a reasonably accurate determination of H0, with errorbars.
+This is your first objective!

 ## Deadlines and Grading